hannahakonen/programming-project-work/README.md

 ## Instructions
 - program is started by running main.py
 - input spectrum is opened as a text file from the File menu: Open
-- only the rows having two numbers are read by the program: frequency (cm^-1) and peak intensity
+- only the correct rows having two numbers are read by the program: frequency (cm^-1) and peak intensity
 - figure can be adjusted by the navigation toolbar
 - visibility of the computational peaks is selected with the Peaks checkbox
 - the width of the peaks in the simulated spectrum can be changed with the Peak Width text field